-Now.
-Since a simple black skirt is one of the few items that I actually believe EVERY WOMAN SHOULD OWN, I took Nique up on that option.* Below you’ll find outfits that all feature the same black Banana Republic skirt – an A-line/pencil hybrid of sorts – and that range from super casual to super dressy.
+Since a simple black skirt is one of the few items that I actually believe nearly every woman should own, I took Nique up on that option.* Below you’ll find outfits that all feature the same black Banana Republic skirt – an A-line/pencil hybrid of sorts – and that range from super casual to super dressy.
 So without further ado:

-Here, the classy cowl neck takes things up a notch … but the tough-gal moto boots keep things casual overall.
+Here, the cowl neck takes things up a notch but the tough-gal moto boots keep things somewhat casual overall.
 I’d be more likely to wear this to work than hanging out at home on the weekend.
 It’s got just enough fanciness to feel more like office wear.

-And it may seem like a big leap, but here’s an outfit that’d work great for a truly formal occasion – cocktail party, work dinner, benefit concert, etc. The silvery wrap and chunky statement necklace add spice, but the microfishnets and beaded top keep it all in the “classically elegant” realm.
+And it may seem like a big leap, but here’s an outfit that’d work great for a truly formal occasion – cocktail party, work dinner, benefit concert, etc. The silvery wrap and chunky statement necklace add spice, but the simple silhouette keeps the look from veering too far away from “classic.”

 Every single one of these outfits was created around the very same black skirt.
 Clearly, it’s a piece that can take you from casual to formal in several easy moves, and works beautifully for every look in between.

 When I’m considering a new purchase, I generally ask myself if I can imagine wearing the item in question multiple ways.
 Most items won’t even approach the versatility of a classic black skirt, of course, but I like to know that I’ll be able to craft more than one look from a new purchase.
 Knowing that you can style a single piece multiple ways – especially if those ways cross over seasonal or stylistic boundaries – can help you determine if that piece will have real staying power in your wardrobe.

 Top image via J.Crew.